 Leas Lift And The Lockout Escape Rooms

 The Folkestone Leas Lift is a grade II* listed funicular railway that carried passengers between the seafront and the promenade in Folkestone, Kent.
 Originally installed in 1885 and carried 2,389 passengers on the first day!
-It is one of only three remaining water-balanced lifts in the UK, and the only remaining cliff lift in Folkestone (there were two more along the Leas); The Metropole Lift and the Sandgate Hill Lift.
+It is one of only three remaining water-balanced lifts in the UK, and the only remaining cliff lift in Folkestone (there was once two more along the Leas); The Metropole Lift and the Sandgate Hill Lift.

 The Leas Lift buildings and scale drawings were by Reginald Pope of Guildhall Street who went on to design the Leas Pavilion, opening in 1902.